jaywaddy/rollygon-site/README.md

 `2025-01-01-build-name.md`

-Each blog post's front matter will require a `title`, and optionally accept a `thumbnail` for sharing streams thumbnails:
+Each blog post's front matter will require a `title`, and optionally accept both `thumbnail` and `description`:

     ---
     title: Blog Post Name
     thumbnail: "thumbnail.png"
+    description: Description or YouTube video title for updates
     ---

 > Because each blog post has a date in its file name, there is no need for a `date` key in the front matter.